erangasandaruwan/Retrieval-Augmented-Generation-System-2/README.md

 This project goes further.

-The objective is to take the production-grade RAG application built in **Project 1** and add a complete **monitoring, observability, quality tracking, and regression-gating layer** around it.
+The objective is to take the RAG application built in **Retrieval-Augmented-Generation-System** and add a complete **monitoring, observability, quality tracking, and regression-gating layer** around it.

 The goal is to demonstrate that the system is not only functional, but also: